JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 4. Entropy estimation, see [Entropies and Dimensions](entropies).
 5. Attractor dimension estimation, see [Entropies and Dimensions](entropies).
 6. Entropy/Attractor dimension/Lyapunov exponents for *numerical data*, see [Lyapunov Exponents](lyapunovs) and [Entropies and Dimensions](entropies).
+6. Attractor reconstruction, embedding and all that jazz.
+7. Numeric Computation of Kolmogorov-Sinai entropy.
+8. Definition of chaos, by Ott.
 7. Chaos control, TBA.
 8. Other stuff I have not yet decided upon, since this is like a pre-alpha version.
 8. Suggest or Contribute more stuff! (see [Contributor Guide](contributors_guide)).